armadaplatform/magellan/README.md

 # magellan

-`magellan` is a service for configuring load-balancers to redirect net traffic to microservices that run in the Armada cluster.
+`magellan` is a service for configuring load-balancers to redirect net traffic to given addresses or microservices that run in the Armada cluster.
 Right now it supports only HTTP redirects through HAProxy configuration.
 It is recommended to run it alongside `main-haproxy` service(s) and let `magellan` configure them.